 This website's original content focused on Amerasians.
 Then it progressed to a Central Eurasian personal website.
 Learn more about Amerasians.

 History of AmerasianWorld.com website

-This site is 21 years old starting out as Salaam Central Asia before being renamed to AmerasianWorld.com.
-I started web developing with this site and further improved as the years went on.
-The history of AmerasianWorld.com is also the history of my web developing skills.
+This site is 23 years old now.
+It started as Salaam Central Asia before being renamed Amerasian World.
+I started web development with this site and further improved as the years went on.

 Technical History of this site

 - 2004: XHMTL 1.1 version developed with Quanta Plus.
 The XHTML 1.1 version would last for 14 years until Google announced they would not support XHTML 1.1 anymore.
 The Wayback Machine could easily archive all the XHTML 1.1 sites.
-My first high point of my web developing career.
+The first high point of my web developing career.
 Validating XHTML 1.1 was not easy.
 I did many times.
 It was the way to develop until HTML 5 was released.

-- I customized the colors of this site using the hexadecimal forms from the flags of Kazakhstan, Kyrgyzstan and Uzbekistan.
+- I customized the colors of this site using the hexadecimal forms from the flags of Kazakhstan, Kyrgyzstan, and Uzbekistan.

-- Site Relaunch: May 26, 2021, to Netlify, and automated with Slack.
+- May 26, 2021: Site relaunched to Netlify and automated with Slack.

 - August, 2021: I needed to update the Next.js version that now included ESLint.